pagekit/docs/guides/create-an-extension.md

 }
 ```

-The `composer.json` acts both as a description of your Extension package but also as a description for Composer.
+The `composer.json` acts both as a description of your Extension package and for Composer.
 Composer is used in the background when Pagekit installs Packages.
-Find more details in the [Packages section](../basics/packages.md).
+Find more details in the [Packages section](../developer-basics/packages.md).

 ## Module definition: index.php